Cyber-Sam33/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 6.1 that allows users to create an account, login and purchase items using a Strip teting credit card.
+This app also keeps track of the product inventory and allows 'Admin' users to access greater functionality, such as adding and deleting inventory products and categories that are stored in the database.

+# Getting Started

+Create a new repository using this repository as a template.
+Clone your repository onto your local device.
+Install dependencies using the npm install command.
+The app will be served at http://localhost:8080/.
+Go to http://localhost:8080/ in your browser.
+Follow the setup instructions below to get started.

 ## Setup